pvigier/pvigier.github.io-jekyll/_posts/2019-09-22-vagabond-exploring-the-world.md

     Sorry, your browser doesn't support embedded videos.
 </video>

-# Multiplayer mode is working
+# Multiplayer Mode Is Working

 I decided to directly create the multiplayer mode.
 In fact, the single-player mode just runs a local server which does not accept any external connection.
 I think that in the long term, starting with this design is easier than firstly creating the single-player game and then trying to add a multiplayer mode.